 The CTrail Hartford Line passenger rail service launched on June 16, 2018, and operates at speeds up to 110 mph, cutting travel time between Springfield and New Haven to as little as 81 minutes.
-Also, there is direct or connecting service to New York City and multiple frequencies to Boston or Vermont (via Springfield).
+Passengers can make connections to New York City and Boston at New Haven or Vermont (via Springfield).